Porsche 718 Cayman GTS 4.0 Spied For First Time

 Last year, Porsche made an about-face with the 718 Cayman by reintroducing six-cylinder engines to the lineup.
 The mill, a newly developed 4.0-liter engine, powered both the Cayman GT4 and 718 Boxster Spyder, but those aren’t affordable models, starting at $99,200 and $96,300, plus the $1,250 destination charge, respectively.
 That’s why Porsche is readying a new Cayman model called the GTS 4.0, which our spy photographers caught testing in the snow.

 The GTS 4.0 allows Cayman owners to get the six-cylinder engine without paying GT4 or Boxster Spider prices.
 However, Porsche will detune the mill in the lesser offering.
-In the GT4, the 4.0-liter engine makes 420 horsepower (313 kilowatts) and 309 pound-feet (420 Newton-meters) of torque.
-In the GTS 4.0, the mill should produce 400 hp (298 kW) and an equal amount of torque.
-The mill will pair with either a six-speed manual or seven-speed PDK.
+In the GT4, the 4.0-liter makes 420 horsepower (313 kilowatts) and 309 pound-feet (420 Newton-meters) of torque.
+In the GTS 4.0, the engine should produce 400 hp (298 kW) and an equal amount of torque.
+The 4.0-liter will pair with either a six-speed manual or seven-speed PDK.

 Motor1.com Car Buying Service